assess the health of your business

 High productivity indicates that your team is working efficiently and contributing positively to overall business performance.

-Conversely, low productivity might signal issues with workflow, morale, or management.
+Conversely, low productivity might signal issues with:

 How to Measure: Employee Productivity = Output (e.g., sales, units produced) / Total Hours Worked